unforced/git2dart/README.md

 This is a hardfork of [libgit2dart](https://github.com/SkinnyMind/libgit2dart)

-Currently supported platforms are 64-bit Windows, Linux and macOS on both Flutter and Dart VM.
+Currently supported platforms are 64-bit Windows, Linux, macOS, and Android (arm64-v8a) on both Flutter and Dart VM.

+**Note**: Android requires additional SSL setup - see [Android Setup Guide](doc/android.md).

 ## Usage